The secrets of rapid muscle gain

 If you take a couple of untrained men and provide both with expert tuition, their rate of progress will depend largely on their genetics, with key factors including testosterone levels, responsiveness to hormones such as insulin, and ability to mobilise and oxidise fat cells efficiently.
 Positively increasing muscle mass without gaining fat is the most difficult challenge that advanced bodybuilders will encounter.

-While prohormones offer the fastest route to accelerating muscle gain, this article aims to address the needs of those who would prefer to boost muscle mass by more natural means.
-We previously discussed some useful supplements that can be used all year round, and we highly recommend these to anyone looking to boost muscle mass naturally.
+While prohormones offer the fastest route to accelerating muscle gain, this article aims to address the needs of those who would prefer to boost muscle mass by more natural means without the use of any hormonal manipulation whatsoever (including natural testosterone boosters).

 In short, by utilising a carefully selected range of supplements that are proven to help build muscle mass and increase performance, we can ensure that we optimise our rate of muscle gain above and beyond what could be achieved through training and diet alone.